Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-ConnectToEnvironmentsPrivately.md

 If users are already connected to the on-premise network environment and connectivity should be extended to Azure, Site to Site (S2S) connections can be used to connect the on-prem and Azure Connectivity Hub.
 Simmilar to the VPN tunnel, the S2S connection allows to extend the connectivity to the Azure environment to allow users connected to the corporate network to connect privately to services hosted on the virtual network inside the Azure tenant including storage accounts, Synapse and Purview.

 The recommended and Azure native apporach for such connectivity is the usage of ExpressRoute.
+It is recommended to setup the ExpressRoute Gateway in the Hub Vnet of the Hub & Spoke architecture.
 Detailed step-by-step guidance on how to setup ExpressRoute connectivity can be found [here](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-routing-portal-resource-manager).

+## More Guidance

 More guidance around how to setup connectivity to Azure can be found in the [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure).